 2024-25 Theatre Season at Concordia

-Director: Dr. Kelly Carolyn Gordon
+Director: Kelly Carolyn Gordon

 Costumer: Madison Murrah